varsvisualizes/creative-coding-classes/README.md

 ### January 2024: Computer Vision

-This session used the ml5 library in combination with p5.js.
-I using a few [CodingTrain videos](https://www.youtube.com/watch?v=h8tk0hmWB44&list=PLRqwX-V7Uu6aG2RJHErXKSWFDXU4qo_ro) to understand PoseNet, plus [documentation from their page](https://learn.ml5js.org/#/reference/posenet) and [examining Maya Mann's samples](https://googlecreativelab.github.io/posenet-sketchbook/).
+This session used the ml5 library and a computer vision library in combination with p5.js.
+I using a few [CodingTrain videos](https://www.youtube.com/watch?v=h8tk0hmWB44&list=PLRqwX-V7Uu6aG2RJHErXKSWFDXU4qo_ro) to understand PoseNet, plus [documentation from their page](https://learn.ml5js.org/#/reference/posenet), [examining Maya Mann's samples](https://googlecreativelab.github.io/posenet-sketchbook/), and [a PowerPoint from the University of Waterloo](https://student.cs.uwaterloo.ca/~cs105/W20_content/lectures/22_Video_and_Sound.pdf).

 ### February 2024: Text-to-Speech

+This was my event with the most sign-ups, but I was sick so I couldn't host it :') Thankfully, my team sent an email to the attendees containing the materials I planned to go over.
+I hadn't had the chance to make a more personalized sketch, but I plan to do one myself and upload it in here.
+I'll note it here when I do!

+I was going to use the [p5.js Speech library](https://idmnyu.github.io/p5.js-speech/), with [this handy-dandy example](https://editor.p5js.org/hao/sketches/8OhA3cn1J) as the basis for my sample sketch.
+As always, [CodingTrain had a video to follow along with](https://www.youtube.com/watch?app=desktop&v=v0CHV33wDsI) - he doesn't use the web editor, but the coding concepts are all the same, so you can follow along and modify using the sample sketch linked.

+I think it would be fun to make a sketch combining the Speech-to-Text feature with PoseNet, so that as you speak, the words appear on the palm of your hand / in your mouth directly / etc.

 ### March 2024: DIY Controller

+More to be posted when the event happens this week!

 ### April 2024: Poetry Generator

+More to be posted as I prepare for this event!

 # NaNoWriMo Prompt Generator
 For NaNoWriMo 2022, I ran a virtual workshop walking attendees through creating a prompt generator.
 My prototype used lines from musicals I was obsessed with at the time. (and still today, honestly, but at this very moment I've chilled out the slightest bit)